Welcome to BOPN!

-Boston Outdoor Preschool Network is an entirely outdoor early childhood program.
-We are committed to nature immersion, interest-led learning, inquiry-based teaching, and authentic play.
+Boston Outdoor Preschool Network is committed to nature immersion, interest-led learning, inquiry-based teaching, and authentic play.

 The ever-changing landscape of the Arnold Arboretum provides endless opportunities to spark children's curiosity, discovery, and learning.